venkateshwarant/Artillery/README.md

 ## Goals

-With the above parameters, we will determine our products
+With the above parameters, we can do the following
 * Analyze performance
   - How fast is it? / Is it fast enough?